-Live Ethics Credit!
+Ethics Credit!
 Learn from Dr. Barry McCarthy, a thought leader in the field of couple and sex therapy.
-This interactive, live course includes lecture, discussion, clinical vignettes and clinical applications.
-Sexuality guidelines and couples’ sexual styles will be explored and illustrated.
+This on-demand course includes lecture, discussion, clinical vignettes and clinical applications.
+Sexuality guidelines and couples’ sexual styles are explored and illustrated.
+Teaching materials provided.

 The wish to keep intimacy alive and pleasurable is often a prime focal point for couples seeking relationship therapy.
 This course is designed to better equip practitioners in assessing and treating a frequent presenting a problem in therapy offices: female sexual issues in committed relationships.